Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Do you suspect your dog is experiencing a weight-related internal medicine condition?
-Contact our Redmond vets today for an appointment.
+Contact our veterinarians in Redmond, OR today for an appointment.

 New Patients Welcome